jschappet/magic_map_project/Organizations/Institute of Noetic Sciences (IONS).md

 - **"The Field" by Lynne McTaggart**
   Discusses the science of the energy field that connects all living things.

+- **"Consciousness Beyond Life" by Pim van Lommel**
+  Examines near-death experiences and their implications for understanding consciousness. #TOBE_REVIEWED

 ### Websites
 - [Institute of Noetic Sciences](https://noetic.org)
   The official site of IONS, featuring research, events, and educational resources.